 Kevin Bocock leads MBP’s program management and construction management services in the transportation market sector.
-He began his career more than 23 years ago and joined MBP upon graduation from college as an entry level engineer.
-Kevin has worked in the field on everything from small locally administered projects all the way up to large multi-billion dollar programs.
-His experience includes performing on-site construction management, quality assurance, CPM scheduling, cost estimating, constructibility review, process and management consulting, training, and testifying as an expert witness on construction claims.
+He began his career more than 25 years ago and joined MBP upon graduation from college as an entry level engineer.
+Kevin has worked in the field on everything from small locally administered projects all the way up to large multi-billion dollar programs using traditional design-bid-build, design-build, and Public Private Partnership (P3) delivery methods.
+His experience includes performing on-site construction management, construction engineering and inspection (CEI), quality assurance, CPM scheduling, cost estimating, constructibility review, process and management consulting, training, and testifying as an expert witness on construction claims.
 In addition to his transportation background, Kevin has also worked on buildings in the K-12, higher education, and commercial sectors as well as industrial and other infrastructure projects.

-Kevin is active in the Construction Management Association of America, the American Society of Highway Engineers, and currently serves as Vice-Chairman of the Engineering Consultant Leadership Committee of the Virginia Transportation Construction Alliance.
+Kevin is active in the Construction Management Association of America, the American Society of Highway Engineers, and currently serves on the Board of Directors for the Virginia Transportation Construction Alliance.

 MBA, Master of Business Administration, Radford University